Deep-rooted movement

 A trend that’s here to stay

 Domaine Bergeville opened its cellar doors for the very first time in 2014.
-Nine years later, Eve Rainville has noticed how much consumers’ reasons for choosing her wines have changed.
+Ten years later, Eve Rainville has noticed how much consumers’ reasons for choosing her wines have changed.
 “At first, being organic brought in maybe 2 or 3% more customers.
 The wow factor was that we were producing sparkling!
 Today, people are really excited about vegan, organic and natural wines.
 It’s the younger generations who grew our customer base.
 They care about what’s most natural and authentic,” she explained.

 Eve agrees: “The way things are going, it looks like it’ll be around for a long time!
 If, as a population, we have the opportunity to get back to the land, I think the movement will endure.
 I believe current circumstances are bringing people back one way or another.”